fsoikin/erecruit.TsT/README.md

 						//
 						// When multiple types end up targeted to the same
 						// output file, their contents are simply concatenated.
+						//
+						// This path is relative to where this config file is located.
 						// REQUIRED
 						FileName: '{{Path}}{{Name}}.cs',